avast/PurpleDome/doc/source/extending/vm_controller_plugins.rst

 * vm creation/destruction
 * vm starting/stopping

+VM controller plugins can use SSH as a mixin class.
+This is implemented in *ssh_features.py* and reduces code duplication.
+In certain cases (for example if SSH needs some extra features) you can extend or replace methods from there.
+SSH handles:

-* connecting to the VM (ssh or similar) and running commands there
+* connecting to the VM and running commands there
-* Copy files from and to the VM
+* Copying files from and to the VM